maheshmahi3308/Data-science-and-machine-learning-Capstone-Project/README.md

-# Data-science-and-machine-learning-Capstone-Project
+# IBM-Data-Science-Capstone-Project
-Data science and machine learning Capstone Project
+An IBM Data Science Cap Stone Project based on collecting SpaceX data and performing EDA and Data Visualization and build appropriate Machine Learning Models